 The University of Iowa is a public research university and the oldest in the state.
 It’s located along the picturesque Iowa River.
-UI offers 200+ areas of study to its 33,334 students, who come from all 50 states and 114 different countries.
+UI offers 200+ areas of study to its 31,65 students.
+UI students have come from all 50 states and 114 different countries.
 Here, you’ll find the famous Iowa Writers’ Workshop and one of the largest and most acclaimed medical centers in the country.

 The Confucius Institute at UI is part of University of Iowa International Programs.
 It collaborates with East China Normal University in Shanghai.
 To promote a better understanding of Chinese culture and language, this Institute offers courses in Chinese language and culture.
 It also plays a leadership role in international Chinese foreign language research and teacher development.
 This center draws from other colleges and units at UI, like:

 - College of Liberal Arts and Sciences